dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide-3.md

 CACHE_MIDDLEWARE_SECONDS = 600
 ```

-As you can see, you should add middlewares in the beginning and the end of `MIDDLEWARE` list.
+As you can see, you should add middlewares at the beginning and at the end of `MIDDLEWARE` list.
 After that, all GET and HEAD
 requests will be cached for `CACHE_MIDDLEWARE_SECONDS` seconds.

-You also can clear cache programmatically:
+You can also clear cache programmatically:

 ```python
 from django.core.cache import caches